Robert E. Clark, Ph.D.

 Dr. Clark’s investigates the organization and neurological foundations of learning and memory.

 Our memories adorn our mental life.
 They are the psychological accoutrements of a lifetime of experience.
 They allow us to reconstruct our past, appreciate our present, and to an extent, predict and control our future.
 Our memories provide us with a sense of self.
 They are our connection to others and to our environment.
 Memories are stored representations of the world and of our self and as such, they greatly influence how we perceive and interpret our inner and external environments.

-Appreciating how fundamental memory is to our daily existence is best illustrated by observing the devastating effects of Alzheimer’s disease--where memory is slowly yet inevitably striped away until there are no memories left.
+Appreciating how fundamental memory is to our daily existence is perhaps best illustrated by observing the devastating effects of Alzheimer’s disease--where memory is slowly yet inevitably striped away until there are no memories left.
 The body remains while the individual simply fades away.

 My work involves the study of rodents and combines the traditions of cognitive science and neuroscience.
 We have developed a model of human amnesia in the rat that involves the use of numerous behavioral tasks designed to measure memory in the rat and permanent lesions and sustained reversible lesions of various brain structures.
 We also use immediate early gene expression and radioactive isotopes to characterize the activity of brain structures.
-We also investigate the cognitive factors that are related to successful eyeblink classical conditioning in healthy human volunteers and neurological patients.

 - Jessberger S, *Clark RE, Broadbent NJ, Clemenson GD Jr, Consiglio A, Lie DC, Squire LR, Gage FH.
 (2009).
 Dentate gyrus-specific knockdown of adult neurogenesis impairs spatial and object recognition memory in adult rats.
 Learning and Memory, 16(2):147-54. *Co-first author.